ashwinikrsingh97/100-days-python-journey/README.md

 ---

-## 🛠️ Tech Stack Used Across This Journey
+## 🛠️ Tech Stack To Be Used Across This Journey

 `Python 3` · `Flask` · `pandas` · `NumPy` · `BeautifulSoup` · `Selenium` · `Tkinter` · `SQLite` · `REST APIs` · `Git`